nextcloud/android/user_manual/android_app.rst

 The Security section sets up strong two-factor authentication by allowing you to add a PIN (personal identification number) to access your account.

 The Instant Uploads section creates a directory, :file:`/InstantUpload`, and any photos or videos created with your Android device's camera are instantly uploaded to this directory.
-You also have the option to choose any other existing directory.
-Another nice option is Upload Pictures/Video via WiFi Only, to conserve your Internet data usage.
+You also have the option to choose any other existing directory, or to create a new one.
+Another nice option is Upload Pictures/Video via WiFi Only, to conserve your mobile data usage.

 The bottom section of the Settings screen has links to help and the app's version number.